 QuizDuel is a social trivia game where players challenge friends and other players worldwide in quizzes.
 The game was released in 2012 and has reached over 100 million downloads in total.
-QuizDuel is a strong brand in both Sweden as well as in Germany, which is the game's largest market, where a quiz show with the same name is also broadcast on TV.
+QuizDuel is a strong brand in both Sweden and Germany, the game's largest market, where a quiz show with the same name is also broadcast on TV.

-The game was launched in a new version in 2019 and, alongside classic quiz duels of six rounds with three knowledge questions, has introduced new game modes and events, including; Solo, Question Streak, Arena and Quinder.
+The game was launched in a new version in 2019 and, alongside classic quiz duels of six rounds with three knowledge questions, has introduced new game modes and events, including: Solo, Question Streak, Arena and Quinder.
 The game is MAG's largest product in terms of daily active users and also the largest mobile trivia game in Europe.